ptbannister/l7r/simulation/README.md

 character and group files, and "number-of-trials" is the number of trials you want to run for a simulation.

+If you include the argument `--log-level info` then you will get an event log in a file called "simulation.log" in your working directory.
+You may do `--log-level debug` instead for more verbose output, but the extra information is unlikely to be interesting unless you're investigating bugs.

-# Character and Group Files
+# Input: Character and Group Files

 You can create characters and assign them to groups by writing YAML format files.